benresonance-star/Task-Checker/specification.md

   - **Atmosphere & Identity**: Core brand colors, app backgrounds, and typography engine.
   - **My Dashboard (Focus)**: Specific styling for the Active Focus card, **Knowledge Hub** (including inactive step borders and backgrounds), prerequisites, and scratchpads.
   - **Project Interface**: Dashboard metadata sections and card styling.
-  - **Checklist & Templates**: Task list hierarchy, connector lines, and task container styles.
+  - **Checklist & Templates**: Task list hierarchy, connector lines, and highly granular controls for **Section/Subsection backgrounds, borders, radii, and font colors**, as well as **Task and Checklist title colors**.
-  - **System Corner Radii**: Global management of all corner radii from buttons to major modals.
+  - **System Corner Radii**: Global management of all corner radii from checklist components to major modals.
 - **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
 Presets support **Active Style Tracking**, highlighting the currently applied theme and allowing for **Incremental Updates** (overwriting an existing snapshot with new tweaks) via a dedicated save icon.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement and resizing.
 Transitions are dynamically disabled during active interactions to eliminate "input lag."
 - **Semantic Theme Engine**: Uses CSS Variables linked to descriptive, role-based technical keys (e.g., `colorAppIdentity` instead of `brandBlue`).
 This ensures the codebase remains logical even when colors are dramatically altered.